 Now the result of MapReduce after each step will be as follows:

-To use MapReduce on big data stored in HDFS, you must provide below inputs:
+To use MapReduce on big data stored in HDFS, you must provide the below inputs:

 - Specify input/output locations